Neurectomy: Vestibular neurectomy

 A vestibular neurectomy is an operation that severs the vestibular nerve, which contributes to balance, while sparing the cochlear nerve, which contributes to hearing.
 The procedure has the potential to relieve vertigo, but may preserve the ability to hear.
-It is important to note that this procedure will not reverse the effects of deafness.
+This procedure will not reverse the effects of deafness.
 The risks include: hearing loss, tinnitus, dizziness, facial weakness, spinal fluid leak, and various infections.
 There are several different surgical approaches that can be used to complete this procedure: the middle cranial fossa, retrolabrynthine, retrosigmoid, and translabrynthine.
 The middle cranial fossa approach is one that most often requires neurosurgical expertise.
 The advantage of this procedure is that the vestibular nerve is clearly visible and can be sectioned without harming the cochlear nerve fibers.

 The general procedure begins by positioning the patient supine with the head turned to the side with surgical ear upright.
 An incision is made at the lower portion of the zygomatic root to the area of the temporal region for roughly seven centimeters.
 Precautions are taken by clamping flaps of tissue as to not impede further actions.
 To expose the IAC (Inner Auditory Canal) properly, portions of bone from the metal fundus and also the tegmen tympani must be removed.
 The SVN (superior vestibular nerve) is then identified and cut at the point furthest from the vestibular crest.
 Along with the SVN, Scarpa's ganglion is also cut and removed.

 In cases of Ménière's disease, a neurectomy may be needed when no other medical treatment is sufficient for over six months.
 In bilateral Ménière's disease, the procedure is done on the worse-off ear.
 Some procedures are done on both ears, but the risk of hearing loss then becomes significantly greater.